Zhao Shoushan

 Zhao Shoushan (趙壽山 (赵寿山, Zhào Shòushān); 12 November 1894 – 20 June 1965) was a KMT general and later Chinese Communist Party politician.
-He is the grandfather of Zhao Leji.
+He is rumored to be of the same family than Zhao Leji.

 Career

 Zhao Shoushan was born in Hu County, Shaanxi in 1894.

+He joined the People's Liberation Army in 1948 and became Deputy Commanding Officer of the Northwestern Field Army in 1949.
+In 1949, Zhao also became Deputy Commanding Officer of the 1st Field Army.

-After the foundation of the People's Republic of China, Zhao was the CCP Chairman of Qinghai and Governor of Shaanxi.
+After the foundation of the People's Republic of China, Zhao was the CCP Chairman of Qinghai from 1950 to 1952 and Governor of Shaanxi from 1952 to 1959.
+In 1965, he was a member of the National Defense Committee and subsequently becoming a member of the Standing Committee, National People's Congress.